 Other town departments may provide services related to the security, maintenance, and conservation of the Collection.

-Corporate Art Collection: a collection of objects of applied, decorative, and fine art representing a variety of media for which the town holds clear title as well as objects that are the property of others but are held by the town conditionally on permanent or long-term loan.
+Corporate art collection: A collection of objects of applied, decorative, and fine art representing a variety of media for which the town holds clear title as well as objects that are the property of others but are held by the town conditionally on permanent or long-term loan.
 The town holds intellectual property rights on all original and commissioned artworks in the Collection.
-Corporate art collection pieces are displayed within town buildings as opposed to works in the Public Art collection which are typically on display outdoors and in the public realm.
+Corporate art collection pieces are displayed within town buildings and includes works in the Public Art collection.

 Procedure Number: MS-REC-003-001

 Parent Policy: MS-REC-003

 Effective Date: 2010 Jun 14